Harold M. Shaw: Later films in England, 19201922

 The Land of Mystery was released in the United Kingdom in July 1920 and was presented "week after week" in London and elsewhere in England.
 Despite the film's commercial success, the logistical challenges of shooting the drama in Lithuania and the ensuing political controversies connected to the British government's association with its production may have influenced Shaw's decision to accept an offer in the fall of 1920 from Stoll Pictures in London to join its staff of directors.
-Stoll at the time was the largest motion-picture studio in England, employing over a 1000 people at its operations in Cricklewood, where the company had a sprawling complex of buildings formerly used by an aircraft factory that had closed after World War I.
+Stoll at the time was the largest motion-picture studio in England, employing over 1000 people at its operations in Cricklewood, where the company had a sprawling complex of buildings formerly used by an aircraft factory that had closed after World War I.